joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-07-12-the-lords-prayer.md

 ## Pray Then Like This

->Matthew 6:5-13 (ESV) “And when you pray, you must not be like the hypocrites.
-For they love to stand and pray in the synagogues and at the street corners, that they may be seen by others.
-Truly, I say to you, they have received their reward.
-But when you pray, go into your room and shut the door and pray to your Father who is in secret.
+>Matthew 6:5-15 (CSB) “Whenever you pray, you must not be like the hypocrites, because they love to pray standing in the synagogues and on the street corners to be seen by people.
+Truly I tell you, they have their reward.
+But when you pray, go into your private room, shut your door, and pray to your Father who is in secret.
 And your Father who sees in secret will reward you.
+When you pray, don’t babble like the Gentiles, since they imagine they’ll be heard for their many words.
+Don’t be like them, because your Father knows the things you need before you ask him.
 >
->“And when you pray, do not heap up empty phrases as the Gentiles do, for they think that they will be heard for their many words.
-Do not be like them, for your Father knows what you need before you ask him.
-Pray then like this:
->
+>“Therefore, you should pray like this:
->“Our Father in heaven,
+>Our Father in heaven,
->hallowed be your name.
+>your name be honored as holy.
->Your kingdom come,
+>Your kingdom come.
->your will be done,
+>Your will be done
 >on earth as it is in heaven.
->Give us this day our daily bread,
+>Give us today our daily bread.
->and forgive us our debts,
+>And forgive us our debts,
 >as we also have forgiven our debtors.
->And lead us not into temptation,
+>And do not bring us into temptation,
->but deliver us from evil.
+>but deliver us from the evil one.
 >
->For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.
+>“For if you forgive others their offenses, your heavenly Father will forgive you as well.
+But if you don’t forgive others, your Father will not forgive your offenses.

 ## How not to pray